labordynamicsinstitute/ldilab-manual/_sources/95-50-setup-bash.md

 ````

 - copy the above exactly as shown.
 There is a "dot" before the word "`bashrc`".
+You should be able to mouse-over and choose the copy-icon to the right!

 :::{warning}